-The Grave Gardeners are a group of volunteer gardeners at The Woodlands.
-Each gardener adopts a "cradle grave" that they plant with Victorian-era plants and care for throughout the gardening season.
-As a site with many historical layers—The Woodlands was once the 18th century estate of amateur botanist and plant collector William Hamilton and was later converted into a rural cemetery—we are always looking for interesting ways to communicate these layers to visitors.
-Re-planting the numerous Victorian cradle graves that populate the site seemed like the perfect way to both beautify the space and engage the site users with a unique aspect of The Woodlands history.
+The Grave Gardeners is a volunteer gardening program run by The Woodlands.
+Individual gardeners adopt a cradle grave, which they plant with Victorian-era plants and care for throughout the gardening season.
+As a site with many layers—The Woodlands was once the 18th century estate of amateur botanist and plant collector William Hamilton and was converted into a rural cemetery in 1840—we are always looking for interesting ways to engage visitors with the rich history of the site.
+Re-planting our Victorian cradle graves is the perfect way to beautify the space and share a unique aspect of The Woodlands history.

-Cradle Graves or, "tombs in the French style," were particularly popular in the Victorian period from the late 19th through early 20th century.
-At one point, most would have been planted and maintained by the family of the deceased, but over the course of the past century, they have come to sit flowerless.
-As one of the first rural cemeteries in the city, The Woodlands also functioned as one of the nation's earliest public parks.
-In the Victorian Era, it was common for family members to maintain gardens in their family cemetery plots and even to spend time on the weekends picnicking and enjoying peaceful green space outside of the city.
-The Grave Gardeners seek to reintroduce this practice, pairing volunteer gardeners with plots that need a little love and care.
-We like to think of the Grave Gardeners program as a model that could be adopted by other historic cemeteries, too!
+Cradle Graves were popular in the Victorian era.
+Most would have been planted and maintained by the family of the deceased, but over the last several decades they have come to sit flowerless.
+When The Woodlands was established in 1840, it was very common for people to maintain little gardens in their family cemetery plots and to spend time there on the weekends enjoying peaceful green space outside of the city.
+The Woodlands Grave Gardeners are reintroducing this practice by pairing volunteer gardeners with flowerless graves.

 How do you become a Grave Gardener?